OoStellarnightoO/python4Hacking/README.md

 2. Debug, modify and run scripts or PoCs
 3. Create your own scripts
 4. Understanding how an app works could also lead to understanding how it could break

+### Python Interpreter

+> Typing Python3 in Linux Command box opens up the Interpreter which allows for code to be run on the spot
+> python3 -c 'import pty; pty.spawn("/bin/bash");'